agrc/forklift/readme.md

 - `warehouse` The folder location where all of the `repositories` will be cloned into and where forklift will scan for pallets to lift.
 - `repositories` A list of github repositories in the `<owner>/<name>` format that will be cloned/updated into the `warehouse` folder.
 - `stagingDestination` The folder location where forklift creates and manages data before being copied to `copyDestinations`.
 This allows data in "production" to not be affected while forklift is running and if there are any issues.
 Data will only be copied if all crates are processed successfully.
+This is a helper method for creating crates.
+Usage would be from within a Pallet: `os.path.join(self.staging_rack, 'the.gdb')`
 - `copyDestinations` An array of folder locations that forklift will  copy data to.
 This is the "production" drop off location.
 The data is defined in `Pallet.copy_data` and is copied upon successful processing of the pallet.
 - `configuration` A configuration string (`Production`, `Staging`, or `Dev`) that is passed to `Pallet:build` to allow a pallet to use different settings based on how forklift is being run.
 Defaults to `Production`.
 - `sendEmails` A boolean value that determines whether or not to send forklift summary report emails after each lift.